belle2/basf2/analysis/doc/MCMatching.rst

 The use of decay hashes is demonstrated in :code:`B2A502-WriteOutDecayHash.py` and :code:`B2A503-ReadDecayHash.py`.

-B2A502-WriteOutDecayHash.py creates one ROOT file, via `variablesToNtuple` containing the requested variables including the two decay hashes, and a second root file containing the two decay hashes, and the full decay string.
+:code:`B2A502-WriteOutDecayHash.py` creates one ROOT file, via `modularAnalysis.variablesToNtuple` containing the requested variables including the two decay hashes, and a second root file containing the two decay hashes, and the full decay string.
  The decay strings can be related to the candidates that they are associated with by matching up the decay hashes.
-An example of this using python is shown in B2A503-ReadDecayHash.py.
+ An example of this using python is shown in :code:`B2A503-ReadDecayHash.py`.

 .. code-block:: python

   path.add_module('ParticleMCDecayString', listName='my_particle_list', fileName='my_hashmap.root')

 This will produce a file with all of the decay strings in it, along with the decayHash (hashes the MC decay string of the mother particle) and decayHashExtended (hashes the decay string of the mother and daughter particles).
 The mapping of hashes to full MC decay strings is stored in a ROOT file determined by the fileName parameter.

-Then the decayHash and decayHashExtended can be included in NtupleTools by including them as extrainfo as a custom float:
+Then the :b2:mod:`decayHash` and :b2:mod:`decayHashExtended` can be included in `NtupleTools` by including them as extrainfo as a custom float:

 .. code-block:: python